 Aquarica will be an animated fantasy feature film – Villeneuve will direct, while Schuiten & Sokal will act as production designers.
-The film will be produced by Pierre Even (Brooklyn, C.R.A.Z.Y.) at ITEM 7 in Canada, in co-production with Europe and/or Asia 8).
+The film will be produced by Pierre Even (Brooklyn, C.R.A.Z.Y.) at ITEM 7 in Canada, in co-production with Europe and/or Asia 9).
 It received development support from SODEC in 2013 and 2015, and from The Harold Greenberg Fund in 2016.
+The current planning is to to finance the film in 2018, and to produce it in 2019.

-The project will also be adapted into a comic book by Sokal and Schuiten.
-The album will be published in two volumes by Rue de Sèvres 9).
-The first volume will be published on October 11, 2017 10) 11).
+The project is also adapted into a comic book by Sokal and Schuiten.
+The album will be published in two volumes by Rue de Sèvres 10).
+The first volume was published on October 11, 2017 11) 12).
+The second volume is expected in 2019.

-François Schuiten and Benoît Sokal photographed by Martin Villeneuve during their latest working session (July 2014).
+François Schuiten and Benoît Sokal photographed by Martin Villeneuve during their working session (July 2014).